gummikana/NoMoreSpace/rules.md

 Magnet's can be used to move groups of tiles on the board.

 When playing a Magnet tile select a free square on the board and place the Magnet tile there in any orientation.
-The magnet is activated immediattely after it's been placed.
+The magnet is activated immediately after it's been placed.

 Activating the Magnet.
 The Magnet pulls towards itself all the metal tiles (Ships, Deathstar, Bomb, Bulldozer) on the same line that magnet is on.
 The Magnet's rays also wrap around the edges of the board.
 The metal tiles slide towards the magnet until they either hit the magnet or another tile (e.g. an Asteroid).
 If a tile is pulled into the Black hole it is destroyed and removed from the game.

-*) Explain Blackhole and multiple ships...
+*) Explain Black hole and multiple ships...

 The Magnet tile stays on the board and can be reactivated with an Activation tile.